yamt/toywasm/doc/check_interrupt.md

 * Inefficient.
 Especially when you have many threads.

-* Restrictions on host functions.
+* Difficulties on host functions.
 Restarting a complex host function might be difficult to implement properly.
   For example, a host function calling back to the wasm module, which might even call another host function.
-  You can find such host functions in the [hostfunc example app].
+  You can find an example of such host functions in the [hostfunc example app].

 * Non-blocking I/O on unix is a bit awkward to handle.